lab1092/blender-manual_ja/html/_sources/modeling/objects/groups_and_parenting.txt

 To use Armature Deform Parenting you must first select all the Child Objects that will be influenced by the Armature and then lastly select the Armature Object itself.
-Once all the Child Objects and the Armature Object are selected press :kbd:`Ctrl-P` and select Armature Deform in the Set Parent To popup dialog.
+Once all the Child Objects and the Armature Object are selected press :kbd:`Ctrl-P` and select Armature Deform in the Set Parent To pop-up dialog.
 See figure 6.

 .. figure:: /images/SR-3DViewEditorHeader-ObjectMenu-Parent-Armature_Deform.jpg
-   :width: 800px

    Figure 6 - Set Parent To dialog with Armature Deform Parenting option highlighted.